leiklier/illumino-web-services/README.md

 * API services use ports 30 000 - 30 499 for exposing services and 30 500 - 30 999 for debuggers.
 * Website services use ports 31 000 - 31 499 for exposing services and 31 500 - 31 999 for debuggers.

+**NB**: Remember to configure port forwarding in `//.vscode/settings.json` after adding new endpoints.
+Only service ports should be forwarded, as the debugging is done on the host itself.

 ### [DEV]